Skip to content

 Iranian freight train.
 Credit: CC/David Gubler

-The current strikes against Iran are clearly designed to destroy its crucial role in developing the Eurasian Land-bridge.
+The current strikes against Iran are clearly designed to destroy its crucial role in developing the Eurasian Land-Bridge.

-“In 2025, Iran broke its record for rail freight transit, with over five million tonnes of goods moving through the country.
+“In 2025, Iran broke its record for rail freight transit, with over 5 million tonnes of goods moving through the country.
 This number was achieved despite international pressure, a representative of Iran Railways said last week.
 With the weekend past and the fragile Middle Eastern peace shattered, it seems unlikely that Iran will see a repeat of that performance in 2026.”

 This post is for paying subscribers only